App-vNext/Polly/README.md

 // Reset the breaker to closed state, to start accepting actions again. breaker.Reset();

 ```

+For further information on the operation of circuit breaker, see also the [wiki](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker).

 ### Advanced Circuit Breaker ###
 ```csharp